larsver/folint/folint-in-editors/folint-vscode/README.md

 # FOlint support in vscode

-This is a brief guide detailing how to use the FOLint tool in vscode.
+This is a brief guide detailing how to use the FOLint tool in VSCode.
 FOlint is a linting tool for FO(·), a language used by the IDP system.

 First of all, you need to install FOLint.

 Then you open a folder/workspace in vscode.
 In this workspace you need to add a task.json.